rweigel/phys305/flux.md

 If $\eta=\eta_o$ and $\mathbf{v}=v_x y/L_y\xhat$, find the flux that

-1. passes through the black line and
+1. passes through the red line and
 2. passes through the green line.

 Prior to solving this problem, determine if the flux is expected to be smaller, equal, or larger than the flux if $\mathbf{v}=v_x\xhat$.